Clustering of multivariate tail dependence using conditional methods: Methodology

-We estimate the integral in Equation~\eqref{eq:jsga_integral} using Monte Carlo methods.
+\end{proposition} Proposition~\ref{prop:bounded} establishes that the expected divergence is well-defined under mild regularity conditions.
+Its proof is given in Appendix~\ref{sec:proof_boundedness} of the Supplementary Material.

+We estimate the integral in Equation~\eqref{eq:jsga_integral} using Monte Carlo methods, and now discuss its computational cost.
+Sampling from $h(y \mid Y_{i,s} > u_i)$ has constant cost, as this distribution is exponential under the Laplace marginal assumption.
+The dominant computational cost arises from evaluating $\cJSGa{s, s^*}(y)$ at each Monte Carlo draw via the closed-form expression in Equation~\eqref{eq:js_norm_mvn1}, which requires inversion or factorisation of $(d-1)\times(d-1)$ covariance matrices and hence has complexity $O\!\left((d-1)^3\right)$.
+Therefore, using $N_{\mathrm{MC}}$ Monte Carlo samples yields an overall computational cost of $O\!\left(N_{\mathrm{MC}}(d-1)^3\right)$ for a fixed conditioning variable $i$ and pair of sites $(s,s^*)$.
 In practice, very large values of $Y_{i, s}$ can lead to unstable estimates, and we want to avoid extrapolating beyond the range of the observations of $Y_{i, s}$ used to fit the CE model.
-Hence, we truncate the limits in integral~\eqref{eq:jsga_integral}, so that the upper limit is the 99th percentile of the empirical distribution of $Y_{i, s}$ pooled across all sites.
+Hence, for estimation, we truncate the limits in integral~\eqref{eq:jsga_integral}, so that the upper limit is the 99th percentile of the empirical distribution of $Y_{i, s}$ pooled across all sites.

 We evaluate the pairwise $\eJSGa{s, s^*}$ for all pairs of sites $(s, s^*)$ and for each conditioning variable $i \in \{1, \ldots, d\}$.
 These are then collected in a dissimilarity matrix:

 where $D$ is the total number of sites, and $i = 1, \ldots, d$.